athenian-computational-thinking/athenian-cs-mkdocs/docs/vscode.md

 the Python plugin.

 ## Cloning a repo from GitHub
+To clone a GitHub repo on your local machine using VSCode:
+* Click on `Source Control`on the left.
+* Click on `...` at the top left.
+* Select `Clone`.
-* To clone a GitHub repo on your local machine using VSCode, click on `Source Control` on the left, then click on the `...` at the top, and then select `Clone`.
-Enter the URL of the GitHub repo you wish to clone.
+* Enter the URL of the GitHub repo you wish to clone.
 * Try to keep all your clone repos in the same folder.
 Consider using `$HOME/git`.